 Secondly, I was making sure I had addressed smaller or subtler areas.
 This includes checking that I addressed all of the smaller shapes within a bigger one, like on the knee, which is this case is sculpted in such a way that some of the complexity of the knee bones are apparent.
 You can also see that the area of the bellybutton is more refined in the second stage.

-Thirdly, I was smoothing out rough blending transitions but taking half-step mixes between colours and stippling them along the edges until I got the blends as smooth as I possibly could.
+Thirdly, I was smoothing out rough blending transitions by taking half-step mixes between colours and stippling them along the edges until I got the blends as smooth as I possibly could.

 The face, hands, and feet are areas with a lot more detail.
 I worked on those after I had completed the main body areas.
 Partly this was just a question of time management.
 I knew I would be working on this over multiple painting sessions, so I concentrated on the body the first day, and the other areas the second.
 (The hand on the chest would also be most easily painted after the neck and upper chest area were completed) For these more detailed areas I painted a little more precisely.
 There was still a small amount of roughing in and refining, but I didn’t want to cake up any detail with paint or make my life too difficult, so I painted up a little more cleanly than I had on the body block in.